appfeel/node-pushnotifications/README.md

 const data = {
     title: 'New push notification', // REQUIRED for Android
-    topic: 'topic', // REQUIRED for iOS (apn and gcm)
+    topic: 'topic', // REQUIRED for iOS (apn and gcm) /* The topic of the notification.
+When using token-based authentication, specify the bundle ID of the app.
+     * When using certificate-based authentication, the topic is usually your app's bundle ID.
+     * More details can be found under https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/sending_notification_requests_to_apns
+     */
     body: 'Powered by AppFeel',
     custom: {
         sender: 'AppFeel',